 The findings from this research indicate a multitude of areas that require priority attention in the hold and build category, if Swat and other areas undergoing similar problem of militancy and terrorism are to be retrieved successfully.

-F. Local government reforms
+G. Local government reforms

-Clearly when the threat of war loomed over Pakistan after 9/11 it was perhaps the worst of the times to usher in risky reforms that attempted to re-organize security.
+When the threat of war loomed over Pakistan after 9/11, it was perhaps the worst time to usher in risky reforms that attempted to re-organize security.
 The highlights below analyses the Local Government Reforms:

-There are grounds to believe that Gen Musharraf did not undertake this reform for altruistic reasons.
-He wanted to do two things that every military dictator in Pakistan has desired but has invariably failed to achieve; to govern Pakistan as a unitary state bye-passing the provinces.
-Secondly to obtain legitimacy from newly created structure.
-Ayub Khan created the Basic Democracies much like what Gen Musharraf desired.
-Local government reform is also an attempt to bribe the lesser elites who are invariably 2nd class district level politicians created to prolong the period of a military dictatorship.
+There are grounds to believe that General Musharraf did not undertake this reform for altruistic reasons.
+He wanted to govern Pakistan as a unitary state, by-passing the provinces, and to obtain legitimacy from newly created structures..
+Local government reform is also an attempt to bribe the lesser elites who invariably form a 2nd class of district level politicians, created to prolong the period of a military dictatorship.

-The British Imperialists had a tested method for delivery of services and maintenance of law and order that was the district administration.
-If Gen Musharraf had only shifted development powers to local government then the reforms could have been progressive.
+The British Imperialists had a tested method for delivery of services and maintenance of law and order: the district administration.
+If General Musharraf had only shifted development powers to local government then the reforms could have been progressive.
 However, what he did was something much more sinister and destructive.
-At the start of the Jihadist war, Pakistan ought to have consolidated its steel grid-lock of district administration making it into a formidable bulwark.
-Yet despite the obvious dangers he broke the grid-lock by abolishing the civilian security administrative structure at the start of a war!
+At the start of the Jihadist war, Pakistan ought to have consolidated its steel grid-lock of district administration, making it into a formidable bulwark.
+Yet despite the obvious dangers, Musharraf broke the grid-lock by abolishing the civilian security administrative structure at the start of a war.

-It caused the following problems:
+This caused the following problems:

 The joint police – magistracy system which oversaw crime and law and order was destroyed.
-The police was modeled on the Japanese pattern!
-In doing so Musharraf showed that he did not care about the historical and cultural drives that influenced administrative structures.
-Under this reform the power over police was transferred to the feudal land lords who marginalized the peasantry further, some even reduced the share of irrigation water to the marginalized farmers!
+The police was modeled on the Japanese pattern.
+In doing so Musharraf showed that he did not care about the historical and cultural drivers that influenced administrative structures.
+Under this reform the power over police was transferred to the feudal land lords who marginalized the peasantry further, some even reducing the share of irrigation water to the marginalized farmers.

-The district Nazims being local were easily influenced by pressures, many of them of a criminal nature generated by Mafias.
+The district Nazims, being local, were easily influenced by local pressures, many of them of a criminal nature generated by Mafias.
 In Swat in some cases the Nizams became supporters of the militants willingly.

 The district Nazims were afraid to take coercive action against criminals and offenders as they belonged to the same community and were afraid to prosecute.